I am a donor

-Regardless of when you donated, you as a donor have no legal rights or obligations to a child born as a result of your donation.
-You are not the legal parent and do not appear on your donor offspring’s birth certificate.
+If you donated through a registered Victorian fertility clinic or a doctor, you are not the legal parent of any child born, and do not appear on your donor offspring’s birth certificate.
 You are not responsible for maintenance or any financial responsibility towards your donor offspring.
 Your donor offspring do not have a legal claim on your estate.

 What information can I find out?

-Information already lodged by a previous applicant.
+Information already lodged by a previous applicant on the Voluntary Register.
 This could include:

 Identifying information (consent required):